The Representation of Women in Israeli Politics

 Policy Paper 99

-- Written By: Dr. Assaf Shapira, Dr. Ofer Kenig, Dr. Chen Friedberg, Reut Itzkovitch Malka
+- Written By: Dr. Assaf Shapira, Prof. Ofer Kenig, Dr. Chen Friedberg, Reut Itzkovitch Malka

 - Translation: Reut Itzkovitch Malka